capsa-gg/capsa-documentation/blog/2025-02-16-announcing-capsa/index.md

 - **Logs with syntax highlighting and sharable links**: find what you need and share a direct link
 - **Filter, search, and link logs**: Filter by log category or severity to only see the logs you need
-- **Merged client-server logs**: with just a few click read client-server interactions
+- **Merged client-server logs**: out-of-the-box client/server linked logs
 - **Easy-to-use management**: manage titles, environments and users in the web panel
 - **Minimal setup, no code changes**: works out of the box without game code impact
 - **Cloud-native, so host anywhere**: deploy in a way that makes sense for your organization